settadev/setta/README.md

 - Effortlessly expose your Python functions as a flexible UI.
 - Configure, interact, and share with ease.

+So whether you are fine tuning large AI models, or writing a small Python script, Setta can turn it into a useable interface.
+No special integrations required!

 Here's a short intro video:

 https://github.com/user-attachments/assets/0599b754-1fbc-470b-ad6f-ac44b01da761